Thriving Families Defining, detecting and tackling child neglect

 Neglect is a common issue particularly in North Tyneside where the proportion of children on the child protection register due to neglect is

-Explanation: In 2014/15 37% of children subject to child protection plans in Newcastle were due to neglect, and 56% in North Tyneside were due to neglect – compared to 45% average in England.
+Explanation: At 31 March 2016 42% of children subject to child protection plans in Newcastle were due to neglect, and 56% in North Tyneside were due to neglect – compared to 46% in England

 Thriving Families is working in Swansea to:

 - provide a targeted, flexible, integrated approach to tackling neglect through delivering bespoke assessments and evidence-based interventions.